-ECED 2085 Math and Science in Early Childhood 3 credits

-A course on the standards, principles, and practices in teaching mathematics and science to young children ages birth to nine.
+ECED 2085 Math and Science in Early Childhood .....
+3 credits A course on the standards, principles, and practices in teaching mathematics and science to young children ages birth to nine.
 An emphasis will be placed on developing an integrated math and science curriculum that includes appropriate content, processes, environment and materials, and child-centered choices.
 Field experiences required.
-(Prerequisite: ECED 2015, 2020 or department approval.)
 F

-ECED 2090 Creative Development 3 credits
+ECED 2090 Creative Development .......
+3 credits